I'm really good at auditioning if the character I'm playing is supposed to be a NERVOUS guy

 In FRANKLIN WUNDER I was a widower who has a major heart attack while swimming and later escapes from intensive care wearing only a hospital gown.
 (During filming in downtown Portland I held the back of the gown tightly CLOSED when people drove by laughing & pointing at me.)

-There was a slight wind and It was cloudy when this was filmed with temperatures somewhere in the 50's.
+When this scene was filmed it was cloudy with a slight wind - and temperatures somewhere in the 50's.
 The water was FREEZING cold!
-When my "dead" body was pulled to shore and the cameras started rolling again my first thought was how underwear sometimes becomes almost transparent when it's wet.
+As my "dead" body was pulled to shore and the cameras started rolling again my first thought was about how underwear can become almost "transparent" when it's wet.

-And, yeah, the thought ALSO crossed my mind about how cold water can sometimes SHRINK certain things (if you know what I mean) and that people may not see me at my best.
+And, yeah, it ALSO crossed my mind about how cold water can sometimes SHRINK certain things (if you know what I mean) and that I may not be seen at my best.

 Between camera takes several members of the crew poured warm water all over me to calm down the shivering ... then, to appear dead, I held my breath as long as I could before starting to shake again.
 Playing a wet DEAD guy in a movie isn't easy when you're shivering uncontrollably.